We are aware of planned protest activity in Wellington CBD this week. Read more information about the response.

 Apply to sell alcohol or food, put up a sign, busk, or run a business that needs a health licence or gambling consent.

 Explore our climate action plan, tree and plant services and how we’re working to become an eco-city.

-Learn about our community services and programmes, apply for funding or social housing, and find a community centre near you.
+Learn about our community services and programmes, apply for funding, and find a community centre near you.